The Quick and the Dead:

 Theresa Hak Kyung Cha Edition

 Theresa Hak Kyung Cha’s Dictee (1982) is an experimental work of autoethnography that explores displacement, exile, colonial history, family, and time.
 This seminal work—composed of poetry, prose, found text, and images—is deeply in dialogue with Cha’s oeuvre as a visual artist in film, performance, and language.
-This marathon reading of Dictee is in conversation with a presentation of Cha’s work on view in the 2022 Whitney Biennial and The Quick and the Dead: Theresa Hak Kyung Cha Edition.
-The reading will be followed by a discussion with scholars and artists to reflect on Cha’s work and her ongoing influence in a range of disciplines.
+This reading complements the presentation of Cha’s work on view in the 2022 Whitney Biennial.

-Readers include: Joshua Chambers-Letson, Grace M. Cho, Marian Chudnovsky, Jesse Chun, Una Chung, Philo Cohen, Sunny Iyer, Min Sun Jeon, Juwon Jun, Katie Kirkland, Diana Seo Hyung Lee, Flo Li, Dave McKenzie, Na Mira, Criss Moon, Hana Rivers, Teline Trần, Asiya Wadud, Simon Wu, Soyoung Yoon, Kate Zambreno, and more.
+Readers include: Genji Amino, David Breslin, Sam Cha, Joshua Chambers-Letson, Grace M. Cho, Marian Chudnovsky, Jesse Chun, Una Chung, Philo Cohen, Adrienne Edwards, Sunny Iyer, Min Sun Jeon, Ainee Jeong, Juwon Jun, Justin Kim, Katie Kirkland, Diana Seo Hyung Lee, Flo Li, Ming Lin, Dave McKenzie, Na Mira, Criss Moon, Hana Rivers, Teline Trần, Asiya Wadud, Simon Wu, Soyoung Yoon, Kate Zambreno, and more.